Sue Krautkramer, Facilitator, Program Designer

 Joelle Hadley, Facilitator

-She has special expertise in communication skills and has inspired thousands across the country with her keynotes, workshops and coaching centered on corporate culture, leadership, life balance and personal excellence.
+Having run her own boutique management consulting firm and a newspaper, she has developed special expertise in communication skills and has inspired thousands across the country with her keynotes, workshops and coaching centered on corporate culture, leadership, life balance and personal excellence.

 For over twenty years, Jo-Ann has led, developed and inspired individuals and organizations in both the corporate and non-profit sectors, education and sport.